coatingrus/incredible-planet/src/pages/index.md

     section_id: hero
     content: >-
       Save yourself thousands by using our service.
-Have peace of mind with our Minimum 10 year guarantee.
+Have peace of mind with our Minimum 10 year warranty.
 Our Coating can be applied to:

       * RVs